timothygebhard/hsr4hci/README.md

 ---

-This repository contains the code for all experiments and figures in our paper ***Half-sibling regression meets exoplanet imaging: PSF modeling and subtraction using a flexible, domain knowledge-driven, causal framework***.
+This repository contains the code for all experiments and figures in our paper:

+> Gebhard et al. (2022): *Half-sibling regression meets exoplanet imaging: PSF modeling and subtraction using a flexible, domain knowledge-driven, causal framework.*

 **[TODO: Add link to paper once it is published.]**